 - 30 Absolutely Awesome Things To Do in Jasper

-If you don’t want to make the journey out not to worry, there’s still plenty to see around the Malinge lake shore.
+If you don’t want to make the journey out, not to worry, there’s still plenty to see around the Maligne lakeshore.
 There’s a boathouse here which rents out canoes and kayaks as well.
 It’s also possible to book a tour with Pursuit to take a trip to Spirit Island on one of their motorized vehicles.

 Medicine Lake is a fantastic thing to see in Jasper.
-Located about 12 miles southeast of Jasper, Medicine Lake is a wonderful place to see in both the summer and winter in Jasper.
-Though technically part of the Maligne River, to the untrained eye it looks like a lake, especially when it swells with water from the big thaw, which takes place in late spring and summer.
+Located about 12 miles southeast of Jasper, Medicine Lake is a wonderful place to see in Jasper’s summer and winter.
+Though technically part of the Maligne River, it looks like a lake to the untrained eye, especially when it swells with water from the big thaw, which takes place in late spring and summer.

 Medicine Lake is actually called the “disappearing lake” amongst many people as the water drains out through sinkholes in the bottom, traveling through a cave system and resurfacing downstream.
 We couldn’t believe it when we saw it either!
 But it’s truly a unique phenomenon.